cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Sleep(n.):** an illusion from the first Sunday of January to mid February~Mitchell1714

+**SmartDashbord (n.):** A convenient place to put a lot of information that the drivers will never look at.~Caleb Sykes

+**Snow Day (n.):** The reason the New England District can't have nice things.~Aidan Cox

 **Software Problem (n.):** when the robot doesn't work properly~Jalerre

 **Sophomore (n.):** A freshman who came back and is now in charge of making said sharp corners.~EricH

+**Spirit award (n):** When FIRST congratulates the team who most enthusiastically blocks everyone’s view in the stands.
+See participation ribbon.~pabeekm

 **Stack Attack(n.):** 1.
 The 2003 FRC game that is among the top three worst games according to most.
 2. In 2015, a large scale game of dominoes.
 A common cause of death in playoffs.
 See also Darwin Awards.~ratdude747